MIDS-scaling-up/v2/week07/hw/backup/README.md

-# Homework 7: [ PLEASE DO NOT START; IS BEING REVISED] Object Detection with DIGITS
+# Homework 7b: Object Detection with DIGITS

 #### Kitti in the Cloud